lzfelix/random_ensembles/README.md

     `python runner.py mnist -n_epochs 3 > ../logs/results/mnist/default/run_1 2>&1 &`;
 2. Such a procedure must be repeated 15 times to compute the statistical tests from the paper;
-3. Next, move all logs to a single folder, in step 1 that is already done, so all logs are stored in `../logs/results/mnist/`, so we can compute average test accuracy, test loss and training time with `python parser/parse_baseline_output_logs.py results/mnist/default/`.
+3. Next, move all logs to a single folder, in step 1 that is already done, so all logs are stored in `../logs/results/mnist/`.
+Further, it's possible to compute averages for test accuracy, test loss and training times with
+   `python parser/parse_baseline_output_logs.py results/mnist/default/`.